 Benjamin Todd Jealous is a Venture Partner at Kapor Capital.
 He is the former president and CEO of the NAACP.
 He stepped down from his post at the end of 2013.
 The youngest president in its history, he began his career at age 18 opening mail at the NAACP Legal Defense Fund.
 Jealous has been a leader of successful state and local movements to ban the death penalty, outlaw racial profiling, defend voting rights, secure marriage equality, and free multiple wrongfully incarcerated people.
 Under his leadership, the NAACP grew to be the largest civil rights organization online and on mobile, experienced its first multi-year membership growth in 20 years, and became the largest community-based nonpartisan voter registration operation in the country.
 A builder of robust coalitions, Jealous’ leadership at the NAACP included bringing environmentalist organizations into the fight to protect voting rights, and convincing well-known conservatives to join the NAACP in challenging mass incarceration.
 Prior to leading the NAACP, he spent 15 years serving as a journalist and community organizer.
 While at Mississippi’s Jackson Advocate newspaper, his investigations were credited with exposing corruption at a state penitentiary and proving the innocence of a black farmer who was being framed for arson.
 While at Amnesty International, he led successful efforts to outlaw prison rape, expose the increasing trend of children being sentenced to life without the possibility of parole, and draw attention to expanded racial profiling in the wake of the September 11, 2001 terrorist attacks.
 A Rhodes Scholar, he has been named to the 40 under 40 lists of both Forbes and Time magazines.
 He is #1 on TheRoot.com’s 2013 list of black leaders under 45.

-Cedric Brown is a Managing Partner, overseeing programs and partnerships.
+Cedric Brown is the Managing Partner, overseeing programs and philanthropic partnerships as well as day-to-day operations.
 He brings over 20 years of experience as an educator and funder, working with the Kapor Foundation, SF Foundation, SF Education Fund, Switzer Foundation, SF Cultural Equity Grants, and Level Playing Field Institute among others.
+Cedric is the co-founder of the College Bound Brotherhood, which aims to serve 5000 African American young men on the path to a college degree.
 He has served as a board/committee member of Color of Change.org, Northern California Grantmakers, Funders Committee for Civic Participation, Council on Foundation’s Family Philanthropy Committee, and Bay Area Blacks in Philanthropy.
 Cedric received an ABFE Emerging Leader in Philanthropy Award and was profiled as a San Francisco Chronicle Changemaker.
 Cedric holds degrees from the University of North Carolina and Stanford University and executive certificates from Georgetown and Rutgers universities.
-A native North Carolinian, Cedric practices diplomatic arts of a Southern gentleman.
+A native North Carolinian, Cedric practices the diplomatic arts of a Southern gentleman.
 Contact Cedric Brown at cedric [at] kaporcenter.org.

 Jennifer Argüello is a Senior Tech Advisor who devises strategies with the Kapor Center to diversify Silicon Valley.
 She is a speaker and thought leader on women in technology and Latino(a)s in STEM with a mind for the geeky and a heart for social change.
 For almost two decades she has been a leader in organizations focused on the advancement of women and minorities in STEM.
 She leads Latino2, the LATISM branch that focuses on empowering Latino(a) founders to build successful ventures to scale.
 Her work has resulted in much industry recognition, recently being named a 2013 Silicon Valley Latino 40 under 40 Latinos2Watch in Science and Technology, 2011 Femmeonomics Top 50 Women to Watch in Tech2010; and 2010 National Association of Professional Women: Professional Woman of the Year.
 Jennifer is a Silicon Valley native and dual citizen of Costa Rica and the United States.
 She holds a Bachelor of Science in Computer Science from UC San Diego.
 When not in the office she can be found in nature or on a soccer field.
 Contact Jennifer Argüello at jennifer [at] kaporcenter.org.